NCL Home > Documentation > Functions > File IO

 Again, assuming the underlying file system has support for large files, recent versions of NCL can transparently read NetCDF files in either the classic or the 64-bit offset format.
 For more detailed information about large file support in NetCDF see http://www.unidata.ucar.edu/software/netcdf/docs/netcdf/Large-File-Support.html.

-In version 4.3.1 or later, you can specify "NetCDF4Classic" to create a file using the NetCDF 4 classic model format. (*) The classic model constrains the interface to the constructs provided by NetCDF 3 and earlier.
+In version 4.3.1 or later, you can specify "NetCDF4Classic" to create a file using the NetCDF 4 classic model format.
+The classic model constrains the interface to the constructs provided by NetCDF 3 and earlier.
 However, the underlying file format, like that of all NetCDF 4 files, is HDF 5.
 Files written in this format can take advantage of the built-in file compression available in HDF 5.
 Use the CompressionLevel option (see above) to enable compression.
 Also the HDF 5 format removes virtually all restrictions on file and individual variable size.
-NCL version 4.3.1 provides beta-level support for this format because NetCDF 4 and the release of HDF 5 that it depends on are both still in the beta-testing phase of development.
-It should probably not be used for mission-critical file creation and it is not yet available on every system that NCL runs on.

 HeaderReserveSpace